Template Haskell tutorial

 Run

-at compile time. -
+mkURIat compile time. -

 If the returned value is

-, signal a compile-time error.
-Otherwise lift the entireURI
+Nothing, signal a compile-time error.
+Otherwise lift the entireURIdata structure we have parsed.

 By now we know how to tackle every part of the task.
 Here is the complete TH helper: